 Do you love tropical weather?
-What about tropical plants and places you can visit?
+What about tropical flower plants and places you can visit?
 Does it remind you of the beautiful and warm sunny days with the clear blue sky?
 Tropical plants and flowers are just so unique and interesting to look at.

 In this guide, you’ll find a list of our selected tropical flowering plants that come from many tropics include the Equator and other parts of North and South America, Hawaii, Africa, Australia, and Asia.

-These flowers are so fascinating, exotic and sometimes even weird to observe.
+These unusual flowers are so fascinating, exotic and sometimes even weird to observe.
 They come in many different colors including red, green, orange, purple, pink, white, etc… and can be found in both gardens and rain forests.

 The Asclepias curassavica or blood flower is a tropical plant that originated in South America and is a member of the Apocynaceae family.
 It is also known as scarlet milkweed, swallow wort, matal, Indian root, Mexican butterfly weed and tropical milkweed.